 Capella University provides a rich online learning environment for students to learn and communicate effectively.Request Info Now

 An associate degree is the most basic academic degree you can earn from a college or university.
-An associate degree is commonly referred to as a two-year degree because it can typically be earned in two years if you are enrolled full time.
-However, the amount of time it takes to earn an associate degree depends on several things, such as your previous education credits, your ability to successfully complete each course, the pace set by the degree program, and whether or not you need to take remedial courses.
+This degree can typically be earned in two years if you are enrolled full time.
+However, the amount of time it takes to earn any degree depends on several things, such as your previous education credits, your ability to successfully complete each course, the pace set by the degree program, and whether or not you need to take remedial courses.

 An associate degree can be extremely beneficial to anyone looking to begin a new career or advance their career.
-According to the U.S. Bureau of Labor Statistics (BLS), occupations that require an associate degree are expected to have an employment increase of 19% through to the year 2018, which is higher than occupations requiring any other level of education.
+According to the U.S. Bureau of Labor Statistics (BLS), occupations that require a two-year degree are expected to have an employment increase of 19% through to the year 2018, which is higher than occupations requiring any other level of education.
 In addition to this, the BLS has released statistics showing that unemployment rates for individuals with an associate degree have been lower than those with only a high school diploma or less year after year.
-Also, the BLS noted that those with an associate degree tend to earn more money than people with only a high school diploma or less, with associate degree holders in 2009 earning an average of $100 more a week than high school graduates without a degree.
+Also, the BLS noted that those with this degree tend to earn more money than people with only a high school diploma or less, earning an average of $100 more a week than high school graduates without a degree in 2009.

-Many people who earn an associate degree use it as a foundation for further academic achievements.
-In many cases, once you obtain an associate degree, you can transfer your credits to another school as a block, which can lessen the amount of time it will take you to earn another degree by two years.
+Many people who earn a two-year degree use it as a foundation for further academic achievements.
+In many cases, once you obtain a two-year degree, you can transfer your credits to another school as a block, which can lessen the amount of time it will take you to earn another degree.
 In other words, if you choose to pursue a bachelor's degree, which generally takes about four years to earn full time, you may only have to go to school for roughly two additional years.
 However, keep in mind that earning an associate degree does not guarantee that your credits will be successfully transferred.

 What to Expect

-Many of the courses you can expect to take while earning an associate degree are considered "core" or "101" classes, which are introductory courses across several subject areas.
+Many of the courses you can expect to take while earning a two-year degree are considered "core" or "101" classes, which are introductory courses across several subject areas.
 They can include college algebra, biology, English, history, and more.
-These courses are generally required for every associate degree, no matter what your major is so that you graduate with a more well-rounded education.
-Since an associate degree covers the basics and introduces you to your major, it can be used toward a bachelor's degree.
+These courses are generally required for every degree, no matter what your major is, so that you graduate with a more well-rounded education.
+Since associate degree programs cover the basics and introduces you to your major, it can be used toward a bachelor's degree.
 A bachelor's degree will delve deeper into your major with more advanced classes.